section-engineering-education/engineering-education/content/articles/line-detection-using-hough-transform-in-matlab/index.md

 ### Line detection using hough transform in Matlab
 ### Introduction
-The Hough transform is a feature extraction technique used in image analysis, computer vision, and digital image processing.
-This algorithm requires that the desired features be specified in a given parametric form.
-These desired features are the features you want to extract from the image.
+Hough transform is an algorithm that isolates specific shapes in an image.
+These desired features should be specified in a given parametric form.
 This algorithm is widely used in detecting regular curves.
 These curves are such as lines, curves, ellipses, etc. However, the general application of hough transform is impossible to attain the simple analytical feature description.
 For example, line detection is an important feature that helps analyze two objects.
 It can give a more important relationship between the two objects.
 This tutorial will look at how we can use the hough transform in Matlab.
 Furthermore, we will understand the importance of line detection and how to carry out line detection using Matlab code.

 ### Prerequisites